John Miner (musician)

-John Miner is an American Rock/Jazz Guitarist.
+John Miner is an American rock and jazz guitarist.

 Biography

 Composer John Miner may be best known for his rock opera Heavens Cafe, which was staged at the Flamingo Theater in Las Vegas 1996, the Charleston Performing Arts Center in 1997, and later at Insurgo Theater in Los Angeles in 2004.
 Miner formed the progressive rock group Art Rock Circus to perform the music with a live band on stage alongside the singers and actors.
 Investor Mike Lewis was instrumental in financing and staging Heavens Cafe.
 The Tributary Music Label released a live CD of Heavens Cafe to the progressive rock community in 2000.

 Previously, Miner co-founded the California-based art rock band Mantra Sunrise in 1992 with singer-bassist Joel Bissing and drummer Wayne Garabedian.
 The band produced the self-titled album "Mantra Sunrise" in 1994.